 Coughing

 Book a private consultationWhat causes persistent coughing in reflux?
+Why does acid reflux make you cough?

 There are two theories as to how GERD causes cough.
 Firstly, reflux of substances from the stomach may directly irritate the throat and/or airways and lungs, especially the larynx.
 Historically acid was always thought to be responsible.
 However, weakly acidic reflux and possibly other substances including Pepsin may also irritate the throat and airways by a direct chemical effect.
 Modern diagnostic tests can also identify gaseous reflux events at the top of the oesophagus and these probably contain irritating substances from the stomach in aerosolised form.